calliope-project/calliope/README.rst

 If you use Calliope, please cite the following paper:

-Stefan Pfenninger and James Keirstead (2015).
-Renewables, nuclear, or fossil fuels?
-Scenarios for Great Britain's power system considering costs, emissions and energy security. *Applied Energy*, 152, pp. 83–93. `doi: 10.1016/j.apenergy.2015.04.102 <http://dx.doi.org/10.1016/j.apenergy.2015.04.102>`_
+Stefan Pfenninger (2017).
+Dealing with multiple decades of hourly wind and PV time series in energy models: a comparison of methods to reduce time resolution and the planning implications of inter-annual variability. *Applied Energy*. `doi: 10.1016/j.apenergy.2017.03.051 <https://dx.doi.org/10.1016/j.apenergy.2017.03.051>`_

 All Calliope releases are archived on Zenodo and you can also refer to specific versions of Calliope with their Zenodo DOI.
 The most recent archived version is: |link-latest-doi|_

 License
 -------

-Copyright 2013-2017 Stefan Pfenninger
+Copyright 2013-2017 Calliope contributors listed in AUTHORS

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.